 Information Request Policy

-On a daily basis, Sociedad Latina receives multiple requests for interviews and information about our work.
+Sociedad Latina receives frequent requests for interviews and information about our work.
 Unfortunately, with limited staff and resources--and a commitment to devoting those resources directly to the youth and community we serve--we will not be able to respond to every request for information.

 We will consider requests from students, researchers, potential partners and others, who are willing to commit volunteer hours to Sociedad Latina in exchange for information or other resources from staff.
 This policy was developed with the goal of ensuring that staff time spent working on outside requests is still aligned with our mission.